The Hilbert symbol in the Hodge standard conjecture: From archimedian to -adic

 \section{From archimedian to $p$-adic}

 We recall here some classical facts on quadratic forms.
 They will allow us to reduce Theorem \ref{mainthm} to a $p$-adic statement.
 In what follows $\QQ_\nu$ denotes the completion of $\QQ$ at the place $\nu$.
-Recall that at every place one defines $\varepsilon_\nu(q) \in \{\pm 1\},$ the Hilbert symbol of $q$ at $\nu$, {\itshape cf.} \cite[Ch.~IV, \S2.1 and \S2.4]{MR0498338}.
+Recall that at every place one defines $\varepsilon_\nu(q) \in \{\pm 1\},$ the Hilbert symbol (or Hasse symbol) of a non-degenerate $\QQ$-quadratic form $q$ at $\nu$, {\itshape cf.} \cite[Ch.~IV, \S2.1 and \S2.4]{MR0498338}.

 \begin{prop} \cite[Ch.~IV, \S2.4]{MR0498338}.
 Let $q$ be a non-degenerate $\QQ$-quadratic form and let $(s_+, s_-)$ be its signature.
 Then the discriminant is positive if and only if $2 \vert s_-.$ In this case, $4 \vert s_-$ if and only if $\varepsilon_\RR(q)=+1$. \end{prop}